thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 I have been invited to speak at several conferences.
 For an imposter, this is quite an experience.
 It does something with your self-esteem.

-Over the past five years, I also have been asked to review two books.
+Over the past five years, I have been asked to review two books.
 One of my work experiences was mentioned as a case in a third book.
 And I was asked to be part of the reviewing committee for two conferences.